Clippership Connector: Medford

 The Clippership Connector, a proposed half-mile waterfront path, will connect more than 10 miles of contiguous greenways and provide a safe and scenic route between Medford Square, Andrew/McGlynn Schools and Riverbend Park.
 The path will allow people to walk, run, bike, and push strollers along a section of the river that, to date, has been blocked from public access.

-Thanks to a Partnership Grant from the DCR, the project is being designed and will be shovel-ready by late 2018.
-The Clippership Connector will be built approximately 18-24 months after capital funding is identified.
-Sign up for our enewsletter to learn about upcoming public meetings and milestones as this project advances.
+Thanks to a Partnership Grant from the DCR, the project is being designed and will be shovel-ready by late 2019.
+Construction will begin in 2020.
+Sign up for our enewsletter to learn about upcoming milestones as this project advances.

 This project is a partnership between the Mystic River Watershed Association, Massachusetts Department of Conservation and Recreation (DCR), City of Medford, Lawrence and Lillian Solomon Foundation, the Medford Bicycle Advisory Commission, WalkMedford and Wegmans.
-Additional funding from People for Bikes, Hamilton Company Charitable Foundation and the Llewellyn Foundation.
+Additional funding is from People for Bikes, Hamilton Company Charitable Foundation and the Llewellyn Foundation.